Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: Primal-dual vs. approximate dual: a comparison between EGMM and ADMM

 If we define $\bx^*(\lambda):=\argmin_{\bx\in\cX} \,\,\cL_{\gamma}(\bx;\lambda)$, then Danskin's theorem indicates that

 which is known to be $(1/\gamma)$-Lipschitz continuous in $\lambda$.
 Consider the special case where $\Psi(\bx)\equiv0$, the ADMM update in \eqref{alg:ADMM} with $\sigma = 0$ can be viewed as computing $\bx^{k+1}\approx \bx^*(\lambda^k)$ by one iteration of \emph{block coordinate minimization} in $\cL_{\gamma}(\bx;\lambda)$, and then update $\lambda^{k+1} = \lambda^k - \gamma\cdot(A\bx^{k+1}-a)\approx\lambda^k + \gamma\nabla_{\!\lambda}P_\gamma(\lambda^k)$.
 When $N=1$, $\bx^{k+1}=\bx^*(\lambda^k)$ holds exactly.
 When $N\geq3$, the approximation $\bx^{k+1}\approx \bx^*(\lambda^k)$ is very inaccurate and may cause divergence in hard instances.
-Therefore, instead of a primal-dual method, it is more appropriate to view {ADMM} as an \emph{approximate dual} method.
+Therefore, instead of a primal-dual method, it is more appropriate to view ADMM as an \emph{approximate dual} method.

-\paragraph{EGMM as a primal-dual method.} In contrast to ADMM, {EGMM} proposed in this paper mainly focuses on the minimax formulation of problem \eqref{prob:admm}:
+\textbf{EGMM as a primal-dual method.}$~$ In contrast to ADMM, EGMM proposed in this paper mainly focuses on the minimax formulation of problem \eqref{prob:admm}:

-Note that {EGMM} can actually be viewed as a proximal gradient variant of the extragradient (EG) method, while adopting a positive definite gradient scaling, as well as a different convergence analysis.
-In this algorithm, the positions of the primal variable $\bx$ and dual variable $\lambda$ are totally equal and symmetric.
+Note that EGMM can actually be viewed as a proximal gradient variant of the extragradient (EG) method, while adopting a positive definite gradient scaling, as well as a different convergence analysis.
 Therefore, EGMM experiences no issue of inexact dual gradient that has long troubled ADMM.
 Besides, the symmetricity of the primal-dual update makes it straightforward to be applied to the main problem \eqref{prob:main}.
-We can view EGMM as a fully \emph{primal-dual} method, which preserve the separability of ADMM while avoiding all convergence difficulties.
+We can view EGMM as a fully \emph{primal-dual} method, while avoiding all convergence difficulties, it preserves the benefit of ADMM in solving small separable subproblems.